Chart Color Schemes

 Recent residential development output has been above average within Newtown when compared nationally

-This significant demand exceeding supply typically leads to price growth and increased buyer competition.
-The average construction cost value of new properties is $290,000, reflecting more affordable housing options compared to regional norms.
-In FY26, there have been $23.8 million in commercial approvals, indicating steady commercial investment activity.
-Compared to the Rest of Qld, Newtown has markedly lower building activity, at 51.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties, which is also below national averages, reflecting the area's maturity and possible planning constraints.
+New properties are constructed at an average expected cost of $290,000, below regional norms, offering more affordable housing options.
+Commercial approvals this financial year totalled $23.8 million, indicating steady commercial investment activity.
+Compared to the Rest of Qld, Newtown has 51.0% lower building activity per person, which generally supports stronger demand and values for established properties.
+This is also below national averages, reflecting the area's maturity and possible planning constraints.
 New development consists of 24.0% detached houses and 76.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This represents a considerable shift from the current housing mix, which is 71.0% houses, due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+This shows a shift from the current housing mix of 71.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+Newtown has around 358 people per dwelling approval, indicating a developed market.

 Frequently Asked Questions - Development